traefik/traefik/docs/content/routing/services/index.md

 HealthCheck enables automatic self-healthcheck for this service, i.e. if the main handler of the service becomes unreachable, the information is propagated upwards to its parent.
-None of the fields of HealthCheck are relevant here, and are therefore not taken into account.

 !!! info "All or nothing"